fthyld/term_project/README.md

 # term_project
 A program that reads information about hundreds of publications and finds the most frequent ten words.

-## txt files
+## publicationDataSet
-publicationDataSet: File with information about publications.
+File with information about publications.

+## stopWords
-stopWords: File with words that should not be included in sorting.
+File with words that should not be included in sorting.

 ## commands